 05 of 08

 Hobart, Australia's southernmost state capital, is located on the southeastern side of island-state Tasmania.
 It has grown on the banks of the Derwent River and is the end point of the annual sea classic, the Sydney Hobart Yacht Race, which starts on Sydney Harbour on Boxing Day.
-The ruins of the Port Arthur convict penitentiary and the historic village of Richmond are but two popular Hobart daytrip destinations.
-The main island of Tasmania is no more than 62.5 square kilometres and most Tasmanian attractions can be reached in a day from Hobart or the northern city of Launceston.
+The ruins of the Port Arthur convict penitentiary and the historic village of Richmond are but two popular Hobart day trip destinations.
+The main island of Tasmania is no more than 62.5 square kilometers and most Tasmanian attractions can be reached in a day from Hobart or the northern city of Launceston.

 06 of 08

 Ah, Melbourne.
 It's one of my favorite cities, and always a pleasure to visit.
 Getting around Melbourne to view and experience its many city attractions is easy and pleasant with its free City Circle tram.
 Catch either of these two visitor-friendly vehicles and get off at places that interest you and then get back on and head to your next destination.
 And feel the throb of this city.
 It's alive in its streets, its trams, its sights, its arts and entertainment venues, its restaurants and bars, and its day-to-day activities.

 Hemmed in by the Indian Ocean in the west and the treeless Nullarbor Plain in the east, Perth is easily the most isolated state capital in the world.
 By road it's some 2750 kilometers from the nearest Australian state capital, Adelaide in South Australia, and nearly 4000 kilometers from Sydney on the east coast.
 But this is a city of the future, with a burgeoning population, new housing developments, and riches from the state's mineral resources.
 For the visitor, Perth is not just a destination but also an accessible gateway to the state's beaches, wine regions, habitats of marine life, World Heritage sites, and striking natural landscapes.